 Answer: In most states, including Oregon and Washington, a draftsman is not required to obtain licensing.
 In other words, you don't need to be a licensed architect to draw plans for residential projects.
 However, keep in mind that plans will still have to meet local zoning/building codes and that some restrictions might also apply due to structural complexities; therefore the need to hire a Structural Engineer to provide calculations might arise.
 On the other hand, any project owner can expedite a building permit if the proper construction documents are provided.

 4. If our plans require to be routed to a structural engineer or to other service provider, could you provide references?

 Answer: Yes.
 Upon contract commitment, I can offer references for structural engineers, building contractors, and surveyors.
-Please note that I don't work nor get compensated by any of these entities therefore I'm not responsable for the outcome of their service nor liable in any way.
+Please note that I don't work nor get compensated by any of these entities, therefore, I'm not responsible for the outcome of their service nor liable in any way.